the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-formatting.md

 - Lowercase articles, conjunctions, and prepositions (unless when these are stressed)
 - Capitalise the first and last words

-There are helpful tools, such as [CapitalizeMyTitle](https://capitalizemytitle.com/), that can be used to title-case headers when writing your content.
+There are helpful tools, such as [CapitalizeMyTitle](https://capitalizemytitle.com/) and [Title Case Converter](https://titlecaseconverter.com/), that can be used to title-case headers when writing your content.
 Furthermore, headers in _The Turing Way_ can be run through these tools to ensure they follow title-casing conventions.
 They can then be replaced within chapters and in the `_toc.yml` as appropriate.